 - Graduate students who miss two or more semesters must meet all University and department requirements in effect at the time they reapply and can expect to have their academic program reviewed and modified if necessary.

 Students must apply for readmission to the University during the next available application filing period.

 Maximum Unit Load

-The maximum number of units in which undergraduate students in good academic standing may enroll depends on the registration period:
+The maximum number of units in which undergraduate students in good academic standing may enroll depends on the registration period (fall and spring semesters):

 - Registration-by-Appointment: 13 units

 - Nonrestrictive Registration: 16 units